hizclick/ethiopic_sentiment/resources/colling_dataset/README.md

 Out of 300k tweets collected, we select tweets based Amharic sentiment lexicons (around 1200 lexicons), a tweet is selected when it contains at least one lexicon.
 At the end, 9389 tweets are annotated, each tweet by three annotators, using the ASAB social media based annotation tool.

 ### Data Format
-The data is formated as comma separated value (csv) where each line contains a tweet id and the the the sentiment annotation.
+The data is formated as comma separated value (csv) where each line contains a tweet id and the sentiment annotation.
+If you need the cleaned tweets, contact as:  anonymous

 ```
 1213084822521950209,neutral